-GEO-NET builds a new 200 m wind measurement mast for the performance verification of LiDAR and SoDAR devices near Hanover.
+GEO-NET operates a 200 m wind measurement mast for the performance verification of LiDAR and SoDAR devices at eight different heights from 60 m to 200 m near Hannover since September 2022.
 The site is particularly suitable for verification due to its location, as it is almost free of significant obstacles and allows representative verification even for onshore sites and the large hub heights of current wind turbines.
 The good wind conditions ensure that the verification can be carried out quickly.

 With hub height, rotor diameter and turbine capacity, of course, the challenges also grow, and not only during the construction of the turbines or their operation, but already in the early planning phase - for example with yield assessments and wind measurements.
 To keep uncertainties as low as possible, a yield assessment needs reference data on wind speed as close as possible to the planned hub height.
 Many existing turbines are now too low compared to the current turbine generations, so that a wind measurement becomes necessary to gain reliable reference data.
 For cost reasons, LiDAR devices are now often used for this purpose, which performance must be in turn verified on a reference mast - and also as close as possible to the planned hub height.
 And it is precisely for this purpose that the wind experts from GEO-NET have now installed a 200 m high reference wind measuring mast close to Hanover for the verification of LiDAR and SoDAR.